 The term is found in this sense in the Vedic writing, like the Shatapatha Brahmana and different early Upanishads, and Vedanga writing.
 The term shows up in Buddhist messages as an important idea and practice.
 Buswell and Lopez, just as Harvey, decipher metta as “loving-kindness”.
 In Buddhist conviction, this is a Brahma-vihara (divine dwelling place) an immense that prompts a thoughtful state by being a counter to hostility.
 It removes a negative perspective, by developing consideration unto all living beings.
 The “most distant foe” of Metta is hate, a mind-state in clear restriction.

 The “close enemy” (a quality which externally looks like Metta, however, in reality, more unobtrusively contrary to it), is (appended) covetousness: here too one enjoys seeing excellence, yet for an inappropriate reason.
-Imagine living a life where you felt to hatred, negative emotions or anger for any one being.
+Imagine living a life where you felt hatred, negative emotions, or anger for anyone being.
 Imagine walking past your most disliked neighbor, but, smiling and saying hello.
-No negative thoughts took over your mind, just love and kindness.
+No negative thoughts took over your mind, just love, and kindness.
 That’s what metta meditation means.
 Loving all.

 What is the practice of metta?

 The act of love and kindness is an amazing practice for separating obstructions just as reestablishing humankind and graciousness when your mind feels like a battle zone.
 It is also to re-train your mind to let go of all stress and worry and become calm and happy easier.
 The practice of metta connects us with what it truly means to be alive and unbound from any negative thoughts and actions.